-- Confirm personal testimony in the restored gospel of Jesus Christ. - Collaborate with others using interpersonal skills in an honest, ethical, and Christ-like manner. - Communicate effectively using written and verbal presentation principles. - Construct new knowledge using technology and information resource tools. - Comprehend and think critically to solve problems. - Cultivate a strong, professional work ethic and life-long learning opportunities. - Complete computerized based tasks efficiently using advanced keyboarding and 10-key skills. - Utilize office equipment and software such as spreadsheets, word processing, and electronic presentations. - Use practice management software and correct medical terminology to enter intake details, insurance data, and other needed information. - Schedule appointments, process payments, compile medical charts, route information, and maintain medical records. - Articulate career preparation confidently using resumes, portfolios (if applicable) and interviews.
+- Confirm personal testimony in the restored gospel of Jesus Christ. - Collaborate with others using interpersonal skills in an honest, ethical, and Christ-like manner. - Communicate effectively using written and verbal presentation principles. - Construct new knowledge using technology and information resource tools. - Comprehend and think critically to solve problems. - Cultivate a strong, professional work ethic and life-long learning opportunities. - Complete computer-based tasks efficiently using advanced keyboarding and 10-key skills. - Utilize office equipment, such as voice mail messaging systems, and use software such as spreadsheets, word processing, and databases or other software applications to prepare reports, invoices, financial statements, letters, case histories, or medical records. - Complete insurance or other claim forms. - Interview patients to complete documents, case histories, or forms, such as intake or insurance forms.